The state and waste of Dutch Design: I don't know what's art, but I know it when I see it

 During my visit to Santiago I come across several street artists at one of the city's touristic hotspots.
 With only a couple pieces of chalk and a small crumbled photocopy as reference they drew life-size religious scenes on the concrete pavement.
 Each of their works was of such extraordinary craftsmanship that the saints seemed to be alive and breathing.
 Yet, there was nothing that set the chalk drawings apart from the reference material the street artists were using.
 For all intents and purposes their works were identical copies of the [photographs of the] original paintings.
 Obviously, the medium the street artists used was different, as were the audience and the commissioner (i.e. client).
 But is that enough to turn an exquisitely made copy into an original piece of art?

 To find an answer to these questions we first have to try to define 'art'.
-An extract of the Oxford dictionaries describes it as: 'the expression or application of human creative skill and imagination… to be appreciated primarily for its beauty or emotional power'.
+An extract of the Oxford dictionaries describes it as: 'the expression or application of human creative skill and imagination… to be appreciated primarily for its beauty or emotional power'

 The Original Copy

 For a practical example on the topic of originality (or better said: the lack thereof) just take a look at any academy, museum, platform or creative blog.
 Many of these are filled with works and concepts that are inspired or based on other works and concepts that are already being featured there and elsewhere.
 The result is that soon after the initial sense of awe everything starts to look alike.
 Hence many artists' oeuvres and designers' portfolios have become interchangeable with one another.
-It's the byproduct of a globalised world where every creative sees what every other creative does at any given moment.
+It's the byproduct of a globalised industry where every creative sees what every other creative does at any given moment.
 It has enabled many of us to become expert craftsmen and craftswomen but at the cost of our originality.
 Most of us don't create copies but we don't create true original works either.
 Instead of using a paintbrush or chalk we use a laser cutter, some lines of code or a 3D printer.
-In many ways most of us creatives are not much unlike the Chilean street artists that transform one original work into another by making some minor tweaks.
+In many ways most of us creatives are not much unlike the Chilean street artists that transform one original work into another by making some changes to the medium.

 The Good, the Great and You